-Many people who’ve just signed up for gym classes expect to see results shortly, and if they don’t they get demotivated and quit exercising altogether.
+Many people who’ve just signed up for gym classes expect to see results, muscle growth, shortly, and if they don’t they get demotivated and quit exercising altogether.
 But like with anything in life, change does not come overnight.
 Exercising is no different.

 Apart from getting into the routine with your trainer and adjusting to higher intensity and bigger resistance, our bodies need some time to adapt to our new regime.
 Therefore it’s unrealistic to expect any physical changes or feel stronger immediately.